 The first thing your members do when they enter your premises is they go to the locker room to store their belongings, change their outfit, and use the washroom.
 The design of your locker room reflects the first impression of your service to your patrons.
 It is essential that your members are provided with enough space to get changed, sufficient sitting facilities, and a locker enough to safely store all of their belongings.

-You must have probably heard about different surveys conducted at different times to identify general complaints about workplaces among the employees of different organisations around the world.
-Unsurprisingly most employees have been complaining about the restrooms of their organisation time and again, and although different organisations have worked hard to improve them, the negative comments about restrooms aren’t going anywhere.
+Surveys have identified general complaints about workplaces among the employees of different organisations around the world.
+Unsurprisingly, most employees have been complaining about the restrooms of their organisation time and again.
+Although different organisations have worked hard to improve them, the negative comments about restrooms aren’t going anywhere.
 Is it about cleanliness and comfort?
 Or it has something to do with something we feel ashamed to talk about?
 There is human psychology related to the use of restrooms, and it is way above just cleanliness and comfort.

 As more people ask about the difference between high-pressure and low-pressure laminates, you may want to look at different aspects of both materials to make it easier for you to decide what laminate to choose for your washroom systems.